SimonWoodburyForget/VanillaEnhanced/README.md

 - Thorium, Plastanium and Surge Alloy Conveyors
 - A larger Battery
 - A Titanium Drill (can mine every ore, but is slow)
-- An Upgraded and more expensive Overdrive Projector
+- Upgraded Force & Overdrive Projectors

 > **Made by HolyHades, v1nce.**